PerimeterX/bot-tools/README.md

 # Bot-Tools

-This repository will host all the resources used and shared for the [tutorial session](http://conferences.oreilly.com/security/network-data-security-ny/public/schedule/detail/52989) in O'Reilly Security NY.
+This repository will host all the resources used and shared for the tutorial session in [O'Reilly Security NY](http://conferences.oreilly.com/security/network-data-security-ny/public/schedule/detail/52989) and [O'Reilly Security EU](http://conferences.oreilly.com/security/network-data-security-eu/public/schedule/detail/53016).

 At this point this repository contains only the instructions and requirements on what should participants download and preinstall prior to the session.
-The specific scripts and tools user in the session, such as specific tools and web-bots, and a sample test site to experiment with will be provided here before the session starts.
+The specific tools, test site and instructions are provided in the session itself, and will be updated and published once the tutorial session is done.

 ## Required packages and tools
 Please install the following packages and tools prior to the session: